 Each stone type certainly looks fantastic, but there are downsides – marble may look super-opulent, but can stain; slate is robust and durable but is particularly tricky to install due to the natural variation in thickness; travertine is beautiful on the wall, but susceptible to stain and scratches.

 Although stone looks fantastic, it’s expensive and not always as durable as the other types of wall coverings.
+Bathroom renovations are generally not cheap, so carefully consider if you want the additional cost of natural stone added to the final price.

 Other Items To Consider